Jobs and Growth Fund & Aerospace Regional Recovery Initiative - Application guide

 - Describe how your business or organization will be sustained beyond the project completion: Provide an explanation for how your organization will be financially sustained beyond the project completion.
 FedDev Ontario funding is normally not intended to be used for ongoing operational costs.

 - Provide Historical Financial Statements using the “Add Attachments” button in the form.
+New businesses that do not have 2 years of financial history can provide all available financial statements (interim/annual, balance sheets, or other financial documentation).

 - Certification is the act of signing a formal document to confirm that you are bound by its contents.